rshipp/csci442/README.md

   * How do you make use of the required number of queues?
   * Assuming a constant stream of processes, is starvation possible in your algorithm?
   * Is your algorithm fair?
 What does that even mean?

+## Custom Algorithm

+The custom algorithm is an implementation of a multilevel feedback queue scheduler (MLFQ).
+It contains six queues, and uses preemption with a time slice of 8.
+Each time a thread is preempted, it is moved to a lower priority queue, until it reaches the bottom and is moved back to the first queue (assuming it remains through that many preemptions).